Engaged, Encouraged & Empowered – A Track for Youth Leaders

 Track Presenters: Hasan Davis & Dreama Gentry

-Through exploration of story, participants will develop their skills of personal representation.
-Youth leaders will learn and own their story and envision the leader they strive to become.
+Through exploration of story, participants will develop their skills of personal representation, learn and own their story, and envision the leader they strive to become.
 A results-based action plan will be developed to guide each participant’s leadership journey.
 Participants should arrive prepared to engage, actively share, learn, and have fun.

 What Can I Expect to Learn?